aarontognoli/ing-sw-2022-somaini-taluzzi-tognoli/README.md

 We wrote several tests to check that the behaviour of our code is correct.

-We focussed on testing the core features of the game engine: the Model and the classes it uses, the Controller and networking.
+We focused on testing the core features of the game engine: the Model and the classes it uses, the Controller and networking.

 ### Excluded from coverage